Shuboy742/AI-Travel-Agent/Docs/Bug_tracking.md

 Mark tasks complete only when ALL criteria are met:
 - All functionality implemented correctly
 - Code follows project structure guidelines from project_structure.md
-- UI/UX matches specifications from UI_UX_doc.md (if applicable)
+- UI/UX matches specifications from UI_UX.md (if applicable)
 - No errors or warnings remain in the console
 - All todo list items completed (if applicable)
-- Proper TypeScript types are defined
+- Proper Python type hints are defined
 - Tests are written and passing (when applicable)
 - Documentation is updated if needed